The number of the non-full-rank Steiner triple systems: Acknowledgements

 \section{Acknowledgements}

-The authors thank Vladimir Tonchev for the helpful discussion.
-This research is supported by the National Natural Science Foundation of China (61672036), Technology Foundation for Selected Overseas Chinese Scholar, Ministry of Personnel of China (05015133), Key projects of support program for outstanding young talents in Colleges and Universities (gxyqZD2016008), Excellent Youth Foundation of Natural Science Foundation of Anhui Province (No.1808085J20), and the Program of fundamental scientific researches of the Siberian Branch of the Russian Academy of Sciences No.I.1.1. (project No.0314-2016-0001).
+The authors thank Vladimir Tonchev for the helpful discussion and the anonymous reviewers for the helpful comments.
+This research is supported by the National Natural Science Foundation of China (61672036), the Excellent Youth Foundation of Natural Science Foundation of Anhui Province (No.1808085J20), the Academic Fund for Outstanding Talents in Universities (gxbjZD03), and the Program of Fundamental Scientific Research of the SB RAS No I.5.1., project No 0314-2019-0016.